Practicing Mindfulness: Balancing Intellectual Understanding and Experiential Knowing

-In practicing mindfulness, both intellectual understanding AND experiential knowing of things are important as both are quite real and “of-the-mind.”
-Think of intellectual understanding as knowing something ‘in-theory,’ whereas experiential knowing goes beyond theory and is actually experienced in reality.
-I intellectually understand what jumping out of a plane must be like, but I do not experientially know it.
-My intellectual understanding is enough to tell me, “Nope!”
-My experiential knowing knows how grateful I am to listen to that intellectual understanding!
+When it comes to practicing mindfulness, it’s important to recognize the value of both intellectual understanding and experiential knowing.
+Intellectual understanding refers to knowing something ‘in-theory,’ while experiential knowing goes beyond theory and is actually experienced in reality.
+For example, you might intellectually understand what jumping out of a plane must be like, but you do not experientially know it.
+Your intellectual understanding may be enough to tell you, “Nope!” while your experiential knowing is grateful for listening to that intellectual understanding.

 The intellect can be a wonderful teacher as long as you are open to the experiential knowledge it is trying to teach.
 If you are defensive and closed to the reality that you are experiencing, you’ll likely feel some form of suffering.
-Remember, according to many mindfulness teachers, including me, suffering arises when we do not accept reality as it is.
-In other words, when our intellect is telling us one thing while our experience is knowing something else.
+Remember, according to many mindfulness teachers, including myself, suffering arises when we do not accept reality as it is.
 In psychology, this is called “Cognitive Dissonance.”
-This would occur for me if I were to go skydiving.

 Reflecting on our experience with our rational mind (the intellect), without judgment, is a key aspect of practicing mindfulness.
 By using the “full” mind to know our reality, both the intellectual/rational mind and the emotionally-experiential mind, we can cultivate a sense of balance.
 This hybrid mind, which integrates both thinking and feeling minds, is called the Wise Mind.
 Accessing both intellect and emotion allows us to make wise decisions and gain a deeper understanding of ourselves and our experiences.